How to lower hematocrit on trt safely and effectively

 If your lab work shows a hematocrit level above 52% or 54% (depending on your urologist’s threshold), you need an actionable plan.
 Do not ignore it, but do not panic.
 Here is the evidence-based approach to lowering hematocrit while maintaining the benefits of therapy.

-The pharmacokinetics—how the drug moves through your body—matter immensely.
-Intramuscular injections (IM) creates high “supraphysiological” peaks of testosterone shortly after the shot.
-These peaks trigger EPO release aggressively.
+- Switch to subcutaneous or transdermal administration: The pharmacokinetics (how the drug moves through your body) matter immensely.
+Intramuscular injections (IM) create high supraphysiological peaks of testosterone shortly after the shot.
+These peaks can trigger EPO release aggressively.
 Shifting to subcutaneous injections (small needles into belly fat) leads to slower absorption and lower peaks, often mitigating the hematocrit rise.

 Myth vs Fact: Managing Thick Blood

-Fact: There is some limited evidence that naringin (in grapefruit) may increase red blood cell destruction, but the effect is minimal and unpredictable.
+Fact: There is limited evidence that naringin (in grapefruit) may increase red blood cell breakdown, but the effect is small and unpredictable.
 Grapefruit also interferes with many medications.
 Do not rely on produce to manage clinical side effects.

 Bottom line